Sexually Transmitted Disease Services

 What if I have symptoms or think I have an STD?

-STD Clinical Services provides quality screening, treatment and education services for all individuals who believe they may have a sexually transmitted disease.
-Through the Department's STD Program, Anne Arundel County residents who have or think they have an STD, or who want to be screened for an STD, can be evaluated and treated by contracted medical providers.
-Documentation of Anne Arundel County residency is required.
-For more information on STD Clinical Services, call the Anne Arundel County Department of Health, 410-222-7382.
+The Department of Health's STD Clinical Services provides quality screening, treatment and education services for County residents.
+Eligible individuals can be evaluated and treated by contracted medical providers.
+For more information on eligibility for STD Clinical Services, call 410-222-7382.

 How do I tell my partner I have an STD?